-There are many benefits to improving flexibility, such as:
+There are a number of benefits to improving flexibility, such as:

 There are many different flexibility tests with three of the most common being: